Corbin Carroll Player Props: Diamondbacks vs. Dodgers

 - Carroll hit .260 with nine doubles, two triples, four home runs and eight walks.

-- In nine of 32 games last year (28.1%), Carroll drove in a run, and three of those games (9.4%) included more than one RBI.
-He had three or more RBIs in two contests.
+- In 28.1% of his 32 games a year ago, Carroll picked up an RBI (nine times).
+He also had three games with multiple RBIs (9.4%), and three or more RBIs in two games.

-- He touched home plate in 31.3% of his 32 games last year, with two or more runs in 9.4% of those games (three).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.